leonardotgoncalves/leonardotgoncalves.github.io/_pages/publications.md

 ## 2022

 **Gonçalves LT**, Françoso E, Deprá M. 2022.
 Shorter, better, faster, stronger?
-Comparing the identification performance of full-length and mini-DNA barcodes for apid bees (Hymenoptera: Apidae). _Apidologie_ 53(5): 55,
+Comparing the identification performance of full-length and mini-DNA barcodes for apid bees (Hymenoptera: Apidae). _Apidologie_ 53(5): 55.

+Timm VF, **Gonçalves LT**, Valente VLS, Deprá M. 2022.
+The efficiency of the COI gene as a DNA barcode and an overview of Orthoptera (Caelifera and Ensifera) sequences in the BOLD System. _Canadian Journal of Zoology_ 100(11): 710−718.

+**Gonçalves LT**, Pezzi PH, Bianchi FM.
+2022.
+Four new stink bug mitogenomes corroborate the internal inconsistencies in the classification of Pentatomidae (Hemiptera). _Zootaxa_ 5120(1): 128−142.

 ## 2021

-## 2020
+Bianchi FM, **Gonçalves LT**.
+2021.
+Getting science priorities straight: how to increase the reliability of specimen identification? _Biology Letters_ 17(4): 20200874.

+Bianchi FM, **Gonçalves LT**.
+2021.
+Borrowing the Pentatomomorpha tome from the DNA barcode library: Scanning the overall performance of cox1 as a tool. _Journal of Zoological Systematics and Evolutionary Research_ 59(5): 992−1012.

+**Gonçalves LT**, Bianchi FM, Deprá M, Calegaro-Marques C. 2021.
+Barcoding a can of worms: testing cox1 performance as a DNA barcode of Nematoda. _Genome_ 64(7): 1−13.

 ## 2018

+Almerón-Souza F, Sperb C, Castilho CL, Figueiredo PICC, **Gonçalves LT**, Machado R, Oliveira LR, Valiati VH, Fagundes NJR.
+2018.
+Molecular identification of shark meat from local markets in Southern Brazil based on DNA barcoding: evidence for mislabeling and trade of endangered species. _Frontiers in Genetics_ 9: 138.

 {% if author.googlescholar %}